Frequently Asked Questions

 adventurers free profession, is the principal end of this

-plantation."
-In fact, most of the pioneers of modern Christian missionary endeavor, men such as David Brainerd, Andrew Fuller, William Carey, Adoniram Judson, and John G. Paton, were Calvinists.
+In fact, nearly all of the pioneers of modern Christian missions, men such as David Brainerd, Andrew Fuller, William Carey, Adoniram Judson, and John G. Paton, were Calvinists who believed people must be told of their need for Christ to forgive their sins.
 And we stand with the many evangelistic Calvinists of times past - John Bunyan, George Whitefield, Jonathan Edwards, Asahel Nettleton, C.H.
 Spurgeon and many others - who wept for sinners but told them the truth of their inability to respond without God's mercy and prompting.

 With these men in mind, there is no justification for the charge that